Achieving Positive Covert Capacity over MIMO AWGN Channels: Introduction

-Lastly, we derive the conditions under which the square root law of covert communication can be overcome for both unit-rank and multi-path MIMO Channels even with unknown CSI of the illegitimate receiver.
-Accordingly, we conclude that the covert capacity of MIMO AWGN channels converges to the capacity of MIMO AWGN channels (without the LPD constraint) as the number of transmit antennas scales up.
+Second, we show that the covert capacity does not need to be zero for a sufficiently large number of transmit antennas.
+Note that we make only mild assumptions on the CSI of the adversary who is trying to detect the communication session.
+This is in contrast to the existing studies, many of which assume the presence of global CSI to achieve covert communication.
 Also, we provide a lower bound on the number of transmit antennas that achieves a predefined target probability of detection.
-Finally, we provide some numerical results to illustrate the behavior of covert communication when either the number of transmit antennas or the blocklength scales up.
+Finally, we provide numerical results to illustrate the behavior of covert communication when either the number of transmit antennas or the blocklength scales up.